CCI performs risk assessments at schools, hospitals, and other facilities around the world

 You Should Know – From the World

-1) All personnel with responsibility for safety and security of faith-based workers and projects anywhere in the world where militants, militias and/or Islamist terrorists pose any threat; and to
+- Personnel with responsibility for safety and security of faith-based workers and projects anywhere that militants and/or Islamist terrorists pose a threat

 The report presents definitive information and learning take-aways relevant to Libya and this attack.
-It also contains a number of important, even critical, transferrable principles of security and risk management.
+It also contains a number of important, even critical, transferable principles of security and risk management.

 (CNN) December 28, 2013 — Two years after the end of the Iraq war, the U.S. State Department confirmed this week that it is providing the fragile country with sophisticated weapons and drones.
 Iraq needs help fighting against a growing and serious threat — al Qaeda.